jimniels/netlibox/README.md

 Once you've done all this, you should be able to create a markdown file in Dropbox and see it get deployed to your Netlify site's URL.

+### Note: File Structure

-**IMPORTANT** this project is setup to use Jekyll, which means you must use Jekyll’s naming convention for your text files in Dropbox.
+This project is setup to use Jekyll, which means you must use Jekyll’s naming convention for your text files in Dropbox.
 That means your folder should look something like:

 ```
 dropbox-app-folder/